-On and after each Reset Date, the provisions of this Rider shall apply in the same manner as they applied when the Rider was originally issued.
-The limitations and restrictions on Purchase Payments and withdrawals, the deduction of Rider charges and any future reset options available on and after the Reset Date, will again apply and will be measured from that Reset Date.
+On and after each Reset Date, the provisions of this rider shall apply in the same manner as they applied when the rider was originally issued except that an Automatic Reset will not reinstate eligibility for the Annual Credit as described above.
+The limitations and restrictions on Purchase Payments and withdrawals, the deduction of rider charges and any future reset options available on and after the Reset Date, will again apply and will be measured from that Reset Date.
 A reset occurs when the Protected Payment Base is changed to an amount equal to the Contract Value as of the Reset Date.

 Automatic Reset.
-On each Contract Anniversary while this Rider is in effect and before the Annuity Date, we will automatically reset the Protected Payment Base to an amount equal to 100% of the Contract Value, if the Protected Payment Base is at least \$1.00 less than the Contract Value on that Contract Anniversary.
+On each Contract Anniversary, while this rider is in effect and before the Annuity Date, we will automatically reset the Protected Payment Base to an amount equal to 100% of the Contract Value, if the Protected Payment Base, after any Annual Credit is applied, is at least \$1.00 less than the Contract Value on that Contract Anniversary.
+See Example 7 in the APPENDIX: PORTFOLIO INCOME PROTECTOR (SINGLE & JOINT) SAMPLE CALCULATIONS for a numerical example of an Automatic Reset.